Practice at the Highest Level of Nursing

 - RN license (unencumbered, active)

-- If applicant does not have a WI RN license, they must be eligible to obtain one
+- If you do not have a Wisconsin RN license, you must be eligible to obtain one

 - Master’s degree in a specialty track from an accredited nursing program